 Allison Foley loves making a difference in people’s lives.
 Whether it is observing a student sit down with ease, sing a note with clarity and fullness, walk with length and lightness, or dance with grace and balance, Allison enjoys guiding people towards new and fulfilling experiences.

 A practical and gradual education of the self, the Alexander Technique has helped me manage the moment-to-moment responses I make to the actions I take.
 Little by little my life has changed in ways I always wished it would.
 I rely on the Alexander Technique to deal with everything I do, from typing this sentence to recovering from an injury.
 It influences all that I do.

-Devoted to movement her entire life, as a dance maker and as an educator, Allison brings 15 years of experience to teaching the Alexander Technique.
-For the past 10 years she was a faculty member of the Physical Education Department at Barnard College, where she originated the Alexander Technique program.
-Along with an accredited course, she taught group classes and individual lessons to faculty, staff, and students from both Barnard College and Columbia University.
+Devoted to movement her entire life, as a dance maker and as an educator, Allison brings 20 years of experience to teaching the Alexander Technique.
+She was a faculty member of the Physical Education Department at Barnard College for 10 years, where she originated the Alexander Technique program.
+Along with an accredited course, she taught group classes and individual lessons to faculty, staff, and students from both the Barnard College and Columbia University communities.

 Allison Foley is a certified teacher of the Alexander Technique who trained at the American Center for the Alexander Technique (ACAT).
 ACAT was the first training program in this country and is now one of the most reputable worldwide.
 Certification requires a three year commitment and a fulfillment of 1600 hours.
 There is a teacher to student ratio of 1:5 in classes and additional weekly private lessons.
 Grateful to have received such an excellent training, Allison served on ACAT’s Board of Directors for three years.